X8shades/Dune/Misc/recap.md

 # A new beginning

-It has been 3000 years since [[Leto Atreides II]] has stepped onto the lions chair.
+It has been 3000 years since [[Leto Atreides II †]] has stepped onto the lions chair.
 Rivers and Mountains are named after known characters namely Kynes and Idaho river.

 we follow Ulot who is being chased by D-wolves, the Fremen culture seems to be nothing more than a thing of the distant past, being described as museum Fremen.
 He dies.
 The last surviving person of the troop is Siona.